curvenote/blog/content/blog/writing-a-scientific-paper-faster-myst-markdown.md

 Example of using MyST for a [PhD Thesis](https://phd.row1.ca/).
 ```

 `directives` and `roles` enable cross-referencing, citations, numbering, figures, and captions alongside other document elements with support for LaTeX-based math.
-The flexibility and breadth of the format make it perfect for both scientific writing and as an interchange format between other representations like LaTeX, HTML and even MD Word’s DOCX.
+The flexibility and breadth of the format make it perfect for both scientific writing and as an interchange format between other representations like $\LaTeX$, HTML and even Microsoft Word.
 Try writing some MyST online in the [MyST Sandbox](https://myst.tools/sandbox).

 ## MyST Command Line Tools